Short Film Reviews

-If you would like one of our team to write a film review your short film, please use the Submit Your Film in the main navigation under Home and fill out the little form (please note we get quite a few submissions so it can take some time).
+If you would like one of our team to write a film review of your short film, please use the form below or visit our Submit Your Film page

 There is a wealth of amazing talent in the short film industry, and we hope by writing film reviews about this underexposed creativity we can get your movies to a new audience...but we need your help.
 Please join in the chatter on our social media channels so that we can grow our community and share the joy.

 Use the buttons in the footer to Like us on Facebook, Follow us on Twitter, and Subscribe to us on YouTube #supportindiefilm.